eternal-flame-AD/gotify-webhook-misskey/README.md

   secret: xxxx
 ```

-2. Copy the Webhook URL and secret to Misskey (Settings -> Webhook)

-  a.
-Set the base URL to receive any of 'replied to', 'renoted', 'mentioned', 'followed' (reactions seem to have bugs upstream and nothing is received)
+2. Copy the Webhook URL and secret to Misskey (Settings -> Webhook) Set the WebHook URL to receive any of 'replied to', 'renoted', 'mentioned', 'followed' (reactions seem to have bugs upstream and nothing is received)

 3. Done!
+The on-click URL for notifications will also be populated when there is an User or Note associated with the notification.

+## Notes

+- The mockup webhook call payload is incorrect, the actual payload is different.
+This is an upstream issue.
+Please test with a real event for now for the message to be generated correctly.

 ## License